 In terms of romantic travel destinations, Australia also excels.
 Its luxury resorts, such as those scattered amid the 74 Whitsunday Islands on the Great Barrier Reef, make ideal honeymoon hideaways.
 Amid this mosaic of white sand and swirling turquoise and sapphire reefs couples can relax as their every whim is catered to with genuine Aussie hospitality.
 And one can't mention the world's largest and most famous reef without talking about scuba diving.
 So let's just say that if you're a diver, the waters off coastal Queensland are like your birthday, Christmas and the Fourth of July all rolled into one.
 The best travel destinations are the ones that match your appetite for indulgence or adventure.

-From the air, the Great Barrier Reef Islands appear as sparkling white-and-green oases against a watery Impressionist canvas dappled with a hundred shades of blue.
-From the veranda or pool of your suite or villa, they are a resort-lover's fantasy, sunny islands perfect for a romantic getaway or dive adventure.
+From the air, the islands of Northern Queensland appear as sparkling white-and-green oases against a watery Impressionist canvas dappled with a hundred shades of blue.
+From the veranda or pool of your suite or villa, they are a resort-lover's fantasy, sunny islands perfect for a romantic getaway or dive adventure along the world-renowned Great Barrier Reef.

-Travelers who adore nature and clear, shallow reef water that stretches for as far as the eye can see will enjoy the natural wonderland of Southern Queensland's Heron Island and Wilson Island resorts.
+Travelers who adore nature and clear, shallow reef water that stretches for as far as the eye can see will enjoy the natural wonderland of Southern Queensland's Heron Island, Lady Elliot Island, Moreton Island and the World Heritage Listed Fraser Island.
 Offering myriad wildlife-inspired activity options, these islands woo visitors with their focus on family fun and eco-romance.

 Some say it resembles Bora Bora, but insiders know that Lord Howe Island, located 373 miles off the Australian coast (under two hours from Sydney or Brisbane), is a land-and-sea playground for hikers, birders, divers and anyone who fancies a vacation in a tropical playground few folks have heard of.